TrickyFatCat/TrickyProperties/README.md

 ### Int Property Functions

 1. **`IncreaseMinValueInt`**
-    - Increases the minimum value of the float property by a specified amount.
+    - Increases the minimum value of the int property by a specified amount.
 2. **`DecreaseMinValueInt`**
-    - Decreases the minimum value of the float property by a specified amount.
+    - Decreases the minimum value of the int property by a specified amount.
 3. **`IncreaseValueInt`**
-    - Increases the current value of the float property by a specified amount.
+    - Increases the current value of the int property by a specified amount.
 4. **`DecreaseValueInt`**
-    - Decreases the current value of the float property by a specified amount.
+    - Decreases the current value of the int property by a specified amount.
 5. **`IncreaseMaxValueInt`**
-    - Increases the maximum value of the float property by a specified amount.
+    - Increases the maximum value of the int property by a specified amount.
 6. **`DecreaseMaxValueInt`**
-    - Decreases the maximum value of the float property by a specified amount.
+    - Decreases the maximum value of the int property by a specified amount.
 7. **`ClampToMinInt`**
-    - Ensures the current value does not fall below the minimum value.
+    - Clamps the current value to the minimum value.
 8. **`ClampToMaxInt`**
-    - Ensures the current value does not exceed the maximum value.
+    - Clamps the current value to the maximum value.
 9. **`GetNormalizedValueInt`**
-    - Returns the normalized value of the float property as a percentage (`Value / MaxValue`).
+    - Returns the normalized value of the int property.
 10. **`ReachedMinValueInt`**
-    - Checks if the current value has reached or is below the minimum value.
+    - Checks if the current value is less or equal to the minimum value.
 11. **`ReachedMaxValueInt`**
-    - Checks if the current value has reached or is above the maximum value.
+    - Checks if the current value is less or equal to the maximum value.